vertigo-io/vertigo-libs/README.md

 * __export__ : exports collections and object to usefull files formats (built-in: CSV, PDF, RTF, XLS)

 ## vertigo-rules
 * Simple rule engine.
-Can be used in standalon or integrated with the workflow module.
+Can be used in a standalone use case or integrated with the workflow module.

 ## vertigo-workflow
-* Simple workflow module to handle linear workflow.
-A rule system can be used to skip activities.
+* Simple workflow module to handle linear workflows.
+A rule system can be used to dynamically skip activities.

 ## vertigo-struts2
 ### Bridge to use vertigo for Struts2 applications.